webplatform/docs/css/properties/touch-action/index.md

 }}{{CSS Property Value
 |Data Type=pan-y
 |Description=The user agent MAY consider touches that begin on the element only for the purposes of vertically scrolling the element's nearest ancestor with vertically scrollable content.
+}}{{CSS Property Value
+|Data Type=manipulation
+|Description=The user agent MAY consider touches that begin on the element only for the purposes of scrolling and continuous zooming.
 }}
 }}
 {{Examples_Section